 Table 1.2: Structure of the Common Program

-** EMV 1040 and EMV 1041 Soft Skills Development are offered in the B.Sc.
-Estate and Management and Valuation (Special) Degree Program.
+** EMV 1040 and EMV 1041 Soft Skills Development are offered only in the B.Sc.
+Estate Management and Valuation (Special) Degree Program.

-*** COM 1341 Microeconomics and COM 1342 Financial Accounting are offered in the BCom (Special) Degree Program instead of BEC 1340 Microeconomics and ACC 1340 Financial Accounting.
+*** COM 1341 Microeconomics and COM 1342 Financial Accounting are o‑ered in the B.Com (Special) Degree Program instead of BEC 1340 Microeconomics and ACC 1340 Financial Accounting.

-The short description of each course offered in the common program is provided below.
+A short description of each course offered in the common program is provided below